|

 depending on the storyteller, all kinds of

 bad things happened to him.
-Some insisted that horny little bastard Tom got instantly zapped by
+Some say that the little horndog got instantly zapped by

 Lady Godiva of Coventry.

-For the people of Coventry, this semi-arousing folk tale is
+For the people of Coventry today, this semi-arousing folk tale is

-reason enough to let their hair down annually at the Godiva Festival.
+reason enough to let their collective hair down at the annual

 Here's the link.